top of page

 Søren Kierkegaard

-Please consider the outcomes of our decisions as an information and uncertainty question at the point a decision is made.
 Today, those decision-makers have an incomplete set of information about the future.
-Thus, decision-makers must do their best to forecast based on their understanding of the benefits they desire from that decision.
-The perceived benefits are impacted by our deterministic environment.
-Economists call the components of those benefits “preferences” and the aggregation of those preferences as one’s decision utility.
+Thus, decision-makers must do their best to forecast based on their understanding of the benefits they desire from that decision, net of the risks and costs impacting that decision.
+The perceived net benefits are impacted by our deterministic environment.
+Economists call the components of those net benefits “preferences” and the aggregation of those preferences as one’s decision utility.

 It is our assessment of our benefits or utility that has wild volatility.
 The essence of our wild volatility is what behavioral psychologists and behavioral economists call a “failure of invariance.”
 A failure of invariance is a term with a rich history.
-Nobel laureate Daniel Kahneman suggests a human failure of invariance is at the core of why individual rationality is both situationally and individually variant. [xi] So, not only will any two people have different perspectives on their rationality, but the same person will also vary in their definition of rationality across different but apparently identical situations.
+Nobel laureate Daniel Kahneman suggests a human failure of invariance is at the core of why individual rationality is both situationally and individually variant. [xi] This means, the traditional assumption there is one "rational" decision is fallacious.
+So, not only will any two people have different perspectives on their rationality, but the same person will also vary in their definition of rationality across different but apparently identical situations over time.
 A failure of invariance challenges the traditional concept of rationality as a single point.
-The new definition of rationality indicates that it is user-defined and based on varying situations and individuals. [xii] F.A.
-Hayek, the economist and Nobel Laureate, suggests the way people utilize knowledge is the most basic problem of a rational economic order.
+The new definition of diverse rationality is user-defined and based on varying situations and individuals. [xii] F.A.
+Hayek, the economist and Nobel Laureate, suggests that the way people utilize knowledge is the most basic problem of economics.
 Hayek said: "It is a problem of the utilization of knowledge not given to anyone in its totality."

 For a deeper dive: Please see the article How behavioral economics redefined rationality

-However, and this is the essential point, how we experience the world, over time, is as if the world is indeterministic so long as the agents act with wild volatility.
+However, and this is the essential point, how we experience the world, over time, is as if the world is indeterministic so long as the agents behave with wild volatility.
 As an individual agent in the highly complex and information-incomplete world, the best that can be hoped for is that they make the best decision at the time the decision needs to be made.
+The paradox is that we live indeterministically in a world with deterministic features.
+This is why choice matters.

 At that point, the deterministic features of that world would have been identical.
 Let’s call our played-back world ‘Universe A.’ Now, what if we could clone Universe A?
-We call this cloned world Universe B. In both cases, Universe A and Universe B start at the same tape play-back point with identical deterministic features.
-In the next moment of our two cloned worlds, those worlds will diverge because of that wild volatility.
+We call this cloned world Universe B. In both cases, Universe A and Universe B start at the same tape playback point with identical deterministic features.
+There is an identical you in these 2 worlds, with identical friends, family, and other environmental features.
+In the next moment of our two cloned worlds, those worlds will diverge because of that wild volatility, which includes the failure of invariance.
 This occurs because, in that next moment, Universe B will have small, randomly occurring differences from Universe A. Those small, random differences could be a butterfly that flapped its wings a little differently, that we woke up a little bit earlier as compared to the other universe, or that one more person in Universe A randomly decided to read this article.
+This means that because we can never know every variable (the "hidden variables"), the world is effectively indeterministic to the human observer.
+This is known as Epistemic Indeterminism.

 In two different universes with the same starting point and deterministic features, uncertainty and wild volatility will cause Universe A to vary from Universe B at the next point in both those universes’ future.
-The differences between the universes may be small, but over time chaos theory tells us their differences will grow substantially.
+The differences between the universes may be small at first, but over time, chaos theory tells us their differences will grow substantially.
 Those two universes are metaphors for different people and different situations of the same person as found with wild volatility.
-We can track back our current world to identify the past deterministic features that sculpted our current world.
-However, it is the beautiful, uncertain, and contingent current moment inclusive of deterministic features that leads into a future world where we must behave as if it is indeterministic.
+We can trace our current world back to identify the past deterministic features sculpting it.
+However, it is the beautiful, uncertain, and contingent current moment where the shift happens.
+Here, by assessing new information against our deterministic features, we transform a fixed past into a future world where we must behave as if it were indeterministic.

 So, the degree to which the world is deterministic or we have free will is the wrong question.
 I propose the correct question is -- How can people behave in the decision moment to make the best decision, given both their priors and their opportunities?
 In this case, we do not have perfect information and we need to make the best decision we can TODAY.
 Then, in the moments that follow, we will need to make varying decisions because wild volatility ensures those future moments include uncertainty.
 Part of this is recognition of what Buddhists call "emptiness."
 This is the idea that we are the sum of all those around us.
 Effectively, our existence is only a reflection of the world around us.
 We are an empty, ever-changing vessel crafted by our impermanent environment.